T Levels (Technical levels) have arrived in Newbury

 All Business, Digital and Construction T Level students must complete an Industry Placement of at least 315 hours to complete the qualification.

-Our Career Development Coaches will meet with you to assess your business needs and will look closely at the student skill set to match them with the roles in your organisation.
+Our Career Development Coaches will meet with you to assess your business needs and look closely at the student skill set to match them with the roles in your organisation.

 Becoming a T Level Partner Company with Newbury College brings immediate benefits: